 --server https://stepca.maksonlee.com/acme/acme-internal/directory \

-Note (short-lived server cert): In this lab, the PostgreSQL server certificate is intentionally short-lived (48 hours).
+Note (short-lived server certificate): In this lab, the PostgreSQL server certificate is intentionally short-lived (48 hours).
 The lifetime is enforced by Step CA (ACME provisioner policy).
-Certbot will renew it automatically (we run renew daily), so the server certificate stays fresh without manual work.
+Certbot will renew it automatically (we run certbot renew daily), so the server certificate stays fresh without manual work.

 (Optional) Verify the current certificate validity (start/end):